Dhrumit1314/KSI_Supervised_Learning/README.md

 ## Installation
 1. Clone the repository.
 2. Navigate to the folder named 'Front_End'
-3. Run the command python app.py
+3. Run the command 'python app.py'

 ## Usage
 1. Input relevant parameters when prompted.